While LIRC could be useful for some, many will just want to use an IR

 I am sorry that these three notes on IR remotes with the Orange Pi Zero are a bit of a mess.
 This one should really have been the second, as many will never have to use LIRC.

 Hopefully, when I translate these posts into French, I will clean up the mess.
-And then I can translate back something more coherent into English.
+Then I can translate that text back into English coming up with something perhaps more coherent.

 Here are some of the documents consulted to get here.